getgrit/stdlib/.grit/patterns/FlowToTypeScript.md

----
-title: Convert Flow to TypeScript
+# Convert Flow to TypeScript
----

 Converts Flow type annotations to TypeScript type annotations on a best-effort basis.